Eliesdyanto/SNS-Soc/Data Collection/README.md

 This directory serves as the primary repository for network and telemetry data collected during the evaluation of the **Secure Network System (SNS)**.
 The dataset characterizes the impact of various adversarial actions on a ROS 2-based TurtleBot3 platform.

+> **Note on Data Access:** Due to the large size of the raw PCAP files (500MB+), full datasets including all PCAPs and CSV logs are hosted on Google Drive.
+Click the folder links in the sections below to access the raw data.

 ## 1. Experimental Overview
 Each data collection trial represents a **10-minute scenario** conducted on a dedicated wireless network (SSID: `SNS`).